 By boat to Thailand?

-A few kilometers northeast of Luang Prabang the boat leaves for Thailand on the Mekong River.
-Tickets can be bought at the quay and the boat leaves around 8 am.
-It is also possible to buy a ticket plus transport at your hotel or hostel (extra commission), but then you are assured of a place in the boat.
+A few kilometers northeast of Luang Prabang, the boat leaves for Thailand.
+Tickets can be bought at the quay and the boat leaves around 8 o’clock in the morning.
+It is also possible to buy a ticket plus transport at your hotel or hostel (extra commission), but then you are assured of a place on the boat.

 The boat takes about 8 hours to get to Pakbeng.
 Pakbeng is halfway the route and is a small town in Laos, but with a large amount of hotels, hostels and guesthouses.
 The next day you leave around 8 am and arrive in Huay Xai around 5 pm.
 From here you take a (mini)bus or taxi to the border with Thailand and then continue to Chiang Mai or Chiang Rai.